-There are an almost exhausting number of choices for city breaks in France, from stunning southern centres like Marseille and Montpelier, to the historical super-metropolis that is Paris.
+There are an almost exhausting number of choices for city breaks in France, from stunning southern centres like Marseille and Nice, to the historical super-metropolis that is Paris.
 A seductive, charming country, France attracts visitors from across the globe with beautiful architecture, gastronomic marvels and a culture like no other.

 Get in touch if you need help with your booking.